tech4Ly/codebook/README.md

 ### Efficient

-All features will be weighed against their impact on CPU and memory impact.
+All features will be weighed against their impact on CPU and memory.
 Codebook should be fast enough to spellcheck on every keystroke on even low-end hardware.

 ## Features